-The Charity is controlled by its governing document, a deed of trust, and constitutes a limited company, limited by guarantee, as defined by the Companies Act 2006.
+The Charity is controlled by its governing document, a deed of trust, and constitutes a Company Limited by Guarantee, as defined by the Companies Act 2006.

-As a user led organisation DAD consulted and involved members, people who use our services, staff and volunteers in developing the Memorandum and Articles that now govern the organisation.
+As a user led organisation, DAD consulted and involved members – people who use our services, as well as staff and volunteers – in developing the Memorandum and Articles that now govern the organisation.
 The charity is controlled by its governing document that ensures the organisation is user led, requiring a minimum of 75% of Trustees to be disabled people.

 Trustees, as Directors of the Company, regularly discuss their responsibilities as Company Directors and understand them.
-As new Directors are recruited they receive an induction to the organisation, including a copy of the Charities Commission guide for Trustees, information on charity accounting and the organisation's policies and procedures.
+As new Directors are recruited, they receive an induction into the organisation, including a copy of the Charities Commission guide for Trustees, information on charity accounting, and the organisation's policies and procedures.
 All Trustees undertake a Disclosure and Barring Service check.
 Trustees undertake additional training as appropriate throughout the year including Health and Safety and Child Protection training.

 Finance systems and reporting are regularly reviewed to ensure compliance.
 Specialist advice is sought from DAD's accountants when required.
 Reports identifying risks are also considered by Trustees at their meetings throughout the year.
-The organisation uses the leading payroll software to ensure a high quality payroll service is provided for employees of the organisation and approximately 1000 people employed as Personal Assistants across the Tees Valley, via Direct Payments.
+The organisation uses the leading payroll software to ensure a high-quality payroll service is provided for employees of the organisation and the approximately 1000 people employed as Personal Assistants across the Tees Valley via Direct Payments.
 All risks in relation to Data Protection have been identified to ensure compliance with General Data Protection Regulations 2018.

-A full review of insurance requirements is conducted regularly and the necessary cover purchased with support from a specialist broker.
+A full review of insurance requirements is conducted regularly, and with the necessary cover purchased with support from a specialist broker.